 Having to wait for a replacement part can take a while and you’ll need to figure out a solution in the meantime.
 This leads us right into the next section!

 If you’ve gotten rid of your RV stove and oven for more cabinet space (or you’re living out your van life dreams and never had one), you might be looking for more ways to cook meals while on the road.

 Here are some of our favorite alternative ways to cook while in an RV:

 Dutch Oven Over a Fire

-It’s hard to argue that a dutch oven is one of the most versatile pieces of camp cookware you can own.
-Whether you’re going to make something sweet or savory, you’re able to do it all within your dutch oven.
+It’s hard to argue that a Dutch oven is one of the most versatile camp cookware items you can own.
+Whether you’re going to make something sweet or savory, you’re able to do it all within your Dutch oven.